 When is the best time to move from New York City to San Francisco?

-The most budget-friendly and comfortable times to move from New York City to San Francisco are in the spring or fall, when the weather is mild and moving rates in New York City are lower.
+The best time to move from New York City to San Francisco is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in New York City.

 When is the cheapest time to move from New York City to San Francisco?